-I have always particularly liked the present article; I probably enjoyed writing it more than any other.
-But I have always, until now, felt a certain uneasiness about it, that I had not satisfactorily established a sufficiently firm foundation for my arguments.
+I have always particularly liked the present article; I probably enjoyed writing it even more than any other.
+But I had always, until v3.0, felt a certain uneasiness about it, that I had not satisfactorily established a sufficiently firm foundation for my arguments.
 The issue was, of course, that the capacity values I had produced were, at first sight, unbelievably high, as indeed they are, compared with conventional, mixed traffic railways.
-So I have always been chary of introducing it prematurely to hard-bitten railwaymen, and inviting (quite understandable) ridicule.
+So I had always been chary of introducing it prematurely to hard-bitten railwaymen, and inviting (quite understandable) ridicule.